-The design and installation of non-halogenated clean agent systems and agent quantity requirements complies with the applicable requirements of NFPA 2001 with the following exceptions:
+The design and installation of non-halogenated clean agent systems and agent quantity requirements complies with the requirements of NFPA 2001.
+The non-halogenated clean agent system has been designed to prevent overpressurization of the process room when it actuates.
+As such, the design of the non-halogenated clean agent system incorporates the following details:

 - 1. Extended discharges are utilized in rooms containing gloveboxes.
 The extended discharge of non-halogenated clean agent utilizes dedicated clean agent cylinders. - 2.
-The minimum clean agent design concentration is 20% more than the design concentrations provided in NFPA 2001. - 3.
-The soak time has been increased from 10 to 20 minutes.
+The minimum clean agent design concentration is based on a 20 percent safety factor for flame extinguishment. - 3.
+The soak time is 20 minutes to allow for the SRS Fire Department to arrive and enter the affected area.